Avoiding the Retirement Tax Trap

 The orchestration mindset: Principles and objectives

-How high net worth households avoid the retirement tax trap.
+How high net worth households could avoid the retirement tax trap.

 The objective: Provide for your target net-of-tax lifestyle, sustainably, while minimising total lifetime tax (Income Tax + CGT + IHT) and preserving estate optionality.